salliemckee/web-sprint-challenge-build-a-web-api/README.md

    The Express router is a function that is used to create a new router object that handles requests.

 1. Describe tooling used to manually test the correctness of an API.
-   API testing is software testing that analyzes an API to verify it fulfulls its expected functionality, security, performance, and reliability.
+   API testing is software testing that analyzes an API to verify it fulfills its expected functionality, security, performance, and reliability.
 Examples of these would be Postman or HTTPie.